baraksu/SortDictionary/README.md

 ## How to use the program?
 When running the program, the console will be open, and a prompt will be shown on the screen.
 Then, the user will be required to enter words, following these instructions:
-1. The words are separated by commas.
+1. The words are separated by commas.<br/>
-2. There are no spaces between words and commas.
+2. There are no spaces between words and commas.<br/>
 3 The list ends with a dot.
-Then the program will continue.
+Then the program will continue.<br/>

 ## The production process
 ### Writing the setIndexes proc